Commercial Helicopter Training: CPL‑H Program

 From Commercial to a Helicopter Career

-CFI: The Common Next Step
+CFI: Common Next Step

 CFII: Versatility Upgrade